Accidents can happen anywhere, and even injuries that seem minor can have major, long-term impacts on a person’s life.

 Have You Suffered an Injury with Long-Term Effects?

-The Centers for Disease Control and Prevention (CDC) reports that more than 30 million people visit hospital emergency rooms each year in the United States as the result of accidental injuries.
+The Centers for Disease Control and Prevention (CDC) reports that more than 97.9 million people visit hospital emergency rooms each year in the United States as a result of accidental injuries.
 Although frequently attributed to accidental causes, these injuries are often the result of another person or company’s negligent or reckless actions.

-Reckless drivers, store owners who allow dangerous conditions to exist, product manufacturers and others who fail to warn customers of potential dangers can held be held liable for personal injuries that result.
+Reckless drivers, store owners who allow dangerous conditions to exist, product manufacturers, and others who fail to warn customers of potential dangers can be held liable for personal injuries that result.

 The CDC lists common types of potentially long-term personal injuries as: